archithdwij/Android-apps/.github/pull_request_template.md

 Buckle up and wait till you recieve communication from the review team.
 Keep a tab on this pull request page for comments on your project.
 Any necessary suggestions will also be provide here.
 All the best :)

-### once your PR get's merged, take some time ⏲️, celebrate 🥳 and share it with the community on slack.
+### Once your PR get's merged, take some time ⏲️, celebrate 🥳 and share it with the community on slack.